Preparing Your Pool for a Storm

-You might have the urge to remove the water from your pool as you prepare for a storm.
+You might have the urge to remove water from your pool as you prepare for a storm.
 You might do this to prevent the pool from overflowing and the water from becoming contaminated.
 However, you'll actually cause more harm than good if water is drained from the pool.
 Draining your pool leaves the pool walls and floor unprotected, susceptible to scratches or damage by flying debris.
 More importantly, a pool without water can potentially pop up and “float” on a rising water table.

 Keeping the water inside your pool, despite the contamination after a storm, will provide an easier cleanup.

 Leave Your Pool Open

 When preparing your pool for a storm, leave it uncovered.
-Installing any kind of cover across the pool will not do much to protect against dust and contaminants because storms often bring strong winds and heavy rain that can cause the cover to lift off your pool.
-Also, placing your cover over your pool leaves it vulnerable to sharp branches and other debris during a storm.
+Installing any kind of cover across the pool will not do much to protect against dust and contaminants, because storms often bring strong winds and heavy rain that can cause the cover to lift off your pool.
+Also, placing your cover over your pool leaves it vulnerable to punctures and tears from sharp branches and other debris during a storm.

-DIY TIP: By keeping the cover off your pool during a storm, you will prevent unwanted damage and avoid having to deal with a difficult removal if the cover is full of water and debris.
+DIY TIP: By keeping the cover off your pool during a storm, you'll prevent unwanted cover damage.
+You'll also avoid dealing with a difficult removal if the cover is full of water and debris.
 An uncovered pool will be able to fend for itself!

 Balance and Control Pool Water

 During a storm, it's inevitable that dirt, debris, and other contaminants will find their way into your pool.
-Even though you will most likely need to shock and balance your pool after any occurrence of severe weather, preparing the pool by balancing and adding algae controller to the water beforehand will save you a lot of work after the storm has subsided.
+You'll most likely need to shock and rebalance your pool after severe weather strikes.
+However, you can do plenty to prepare the pool by balancing the water.
+Adding an algae controller to the water before severe weather can save you a lot of extra work after the storm has subsided.

-By balancing your pool chemistry and adding a large dose of an algae controller such as Leslie’s Algae Control, most of the organic contaminants that are blown into your pool will be quickly and easily eliminated.
-Any of the contaminants that do remain in your pool should be destroyed by shocking your pool after the storm.
+By balancing your pool chemistry and adding Leslie’s Algae Control to the water, most of the organic contaminants that blow into your pool can be easily managed.
+Any microscopic contaminants that remain in your pool after the storm will be destroyed when you shock the pool.